Linux Professional Institute Learning Logo.

 Answers to Explorational Exercises

-1. As system administrator, it is required of you to perform regular checks in order to remove voluminous files.
-These voluminous files are located in /var and end with a .backup extension.
+As system administrator, it is required of you to perform regular checks in order to remove voluminous files.
+These voluminous files are located in

-• An analysis of the sizes of these files reveals that they range from 100M to 1000M.
-Complete the previous command with this new information, so that you may locate those backup files ranging from 100M to 1000M:
+.
+Complete the previous command with this new information, so that you may locate those backup files ranging from100M

 $ find /var -name *.backup -size +100M -size -1000M -delete